kumahq/kuma/docs/generated/resources/proxy_dataplane.md

     - `gateway` (optional)

         Gateway describes configuration of gateway of the dataplane.

-        Child properties:

         - `tags` (required)